AdobeDocs/workfront.en/help/classic/review-and-approve-work/manage-approvals/request-document-approvals.md

 1. Go to the project, task, or issue that contains the document, then select **Documents**.
 1. Find the document you need.

-1. Updates
+1. On the **Updates** tab in the right panel, click the **Start a new update** box.

-1. Start a new update
+1. (Optional)&nbsp;Type of message to explain how you want the approvers to approve the document.
 1. In the **Notify** box, begin typing the name of a user who you want to approve the document, then click the name when it appears in the drop-down list.

    If your Adobe Workfront administrator has enabled the capability to collaborate with people who don't use Workfront, as described in [Configure system security preferences](../../administration-and-setup/manage-workfront/security/configure-security-preferences.md), you can type their email addresses to include them.

    You cannot request approval from teams or groups.